 FriendsOfPHP/security-advisories is the raw data: a public-domain YAML database of PHP security issues, one file per advisory, organised by Composer package name.
 Each file lists affected branches and version constraints in Composer's own syntax (['>=2.0.0', '<2.0.17']).
 The contribution guide explicitly describes the branches structure, where each branch has a time field for when the issue was fixed and a versions array listing affected version constraints.
 It is, by its own documentation, not meant to be authoritative.
 It is a convenience aggregator of information that lives elsewhere (vendor advisories, CVE records, GitHub).

 Roave/SecurityAdvisories turns that data into something the Composer resolver will act on.
-It ships a single composer.json whose conflict section mirrors the FriendsOfPHP database (plus data from the GitHub Advisory Database), rebuilt hourly.
+It ships a single composer.json whose conflict section is fed from two upstream sources — the FriendsOfPHP database and the GitHub Advisory Database — and rebuilt hourly.
 You install it as roave/security-advisories:dev-latest in require-dev, and from then on any attempt to add or update to an affected version fails with a regular "conflicting constraints" error.
 The package itself contains no code: its entire purpose is to exist as a set of conflicts in the dependency graph.

 This approach has real limitations.
 It runs only on composer require and composer update. composer install from a valid lock file intentionally does nothing, which is correct behaviour for reproducible deploys but means a lock file pinned before an advisory was published will keep installing the vulnerable version forever.
 It can only be required at the project root.
 It cannot be configured per-advisory.
 There is no "ignore this one because it does not apply to us" switch.
 And the error message, when it fires, looks like an ordinary version conflict rather than a security notice, which makes triage slower than it needs to be.